pivotal/docs-tap/namespace-provisioner/customize-installation.md

   `gitops_install` is a Git repository configuration with the list of namespaces to be provisioned.

-  The `gitops_install` section must be used only when `controller: false` is set or else the Namespace Provisioner package fails reconciliation with the following error message: `controller: false when using gitops_install in provided values`.
+  The `gitops_install` section must be used only when `controller: false` is set or else the Namespace Provisioner package fails to reconcile with the following error message: `controller: false when using gitops_install in provided values`.

   Files in the Git repository must have a .`yaml` or .`yml` extension.